Emergent BioSolutions posts first-quarter profit on vaccine funding

-Contract drugmaker Emergent BioSolutions Inc (EBS.N), subject of a scathing report following an FDA inspection of its plant making ingredients for COVID-19 vaccines, on Thursday posted a first-quarter profit compared with a year-ago loss, helped by U.S. government funding for vaccine production.
+(Reuters) -Contract drugmaker Emergent BioSolutions Inc, subject of a scathing report following an FDA inspection of its plant making ingredients for COVID-19 vaccines, on Thursday posted a first-quarter profit compared with a year-ago loss, helped by U.S. government funding for vaccine production.

 Emergent reported $183.8 million in sales from contract development and manufacturing services, up from $162.1 million during the same period last year.
 The increase was due mainly to government support for its part in producing COVID-19 vaccines.